 - Low acquisition costs, as many photons per Euro as possible

 - An even distribution of light over the entire cultivation area.
-This means PPFD values that are as homogeneous as possible.
+This means the most homogeneous PPFD values.

 - Efficiency.
-As many photons per kWh as possible.
+As many photons as possible per kilowatt hour of electrical energy.

-High-pressure discharge lamps - NDL / HID & Co.
+High intensity discharge lamps - NDL/HPS & Co.

 DIY - DIY LED

 But with the light emitting diodes a cheap solution can be realized, if you have a little bit of craftsmanship.
 For DIY LED plant lamps there are different approaches, which we will briefly introduce in the following:

 The absolute entry-level class in the DIY sector is E27 lamps, which can be purchased in any DIY store.
 As they can be supplied directly with mains voltage on the E27 base, they are considered a very cost-effective alternative to the other DIY LED options that require a special power supply unit.
 The components are extremely easy to get and cheap.
 Some simple LED bulbs with 7 watts are available for only 1 €.

 As inviting as this concept is, it also has some disadvantages.

 - Headroom: The LED bulb itself is already relatively long, plus the base and wiring, so you have to reckon with about 20 cm height.
 This is often wasted space in narrow grow boxes.

 - Efficiency: Most manufacturers do not prioritise this.
 130-140 lm/W is the most that can be expected, average products deliver about 100 lm/W.